 Current Criminal SOL

-First degree Rape No SOL
+First-Degree Rape No SOL

 Sex Trafficking of a Child 5 years after commission

-Summary: There is no criminal SOL for first degree CSA offenses, an SOL of either age 28, 33 or 43, for felonies, age 25 for misdemeanors, and 5 years from the offense for trafficking.
+Summary: There is no criminal SOL for first-degree CSA offenses, an SOL of either age twenty-eight, thirty-three or forty-three, for felonies, age twenty-five for misdemeanors, and five years from the offense for trafficking.

-Tolling: The SOL is tolled up to 5 years when a defendant is continuously absent from the State or their whereabouts are unknown.666
+Tolling: The SOL is tolled up to five years when a defendant is continuously absent from the State or their whereabouts are unknown.672

-Age Co ap 1996 SOL for CSA felonies was age 23 (age of majority, 18, plus 5 years) or 5 years after reporting to law enforcement, whichever is earlier, and for misdemeanors it was age 20 for (age of majority, 18, plus 2 years) or 2 years after reporting to law enforcement, whichever is earlier.
-667 2006 Eliminated the SOL for the felonies of first-degree rape, first-degree aggravated sexual abuse, and first-degree course of sexual conduct against a child.
-668 Case law interpreted the statute to toll the SOL for felonies and misdemeanors until the DNA identification of a perpetrator.
-669 2019 Eliminated the SOL for first-degree incest and extended the SOL for rape and criminal sexual act in the second degree to age 43, and in the third degree, to age 33.
-It also extended the SOL for any remaining CSA felonies to age 28 and misdemeanors to age 25.
-670
+Age Co пр 1996 SOL for CSA felonies was age 23 (age of majority, 18, plus 5 years) or 5 years after reporting to law enforcement, whichever is earlier, and for misdemeanors it was age 20 (age of majority, 18, plus 2 years) or 2 years after reporting to law enforcement, whichever is earlier.
+673 2006 Eliminated the SOL for the felonies of first-degree rape, first-degree aggravated sexual abuse, and first-degree course of sexual conduct against a child.
+674 Case law interpreted the statute to toll the SOL for felonies and misdemeanors until the DNA identification of a perpetrator.
+675 2019 Eliminated the SOL for first-degree incest and extended the SOL for rape and criminal sexual act in the second degree to age 43, and in the third degree, to age 33.
+It also extended the SOL for any remaining CSA felonies to age 28 and misdemeanors to age 25.676